ria-ee/X-Road-opmonitor/docs/database_module.md

 #### Index Creation

+Although indexes can improve query performances, indexes also present some operational considerations.
+See [MongoDB Operational Considerations for Indexes](https://docs.mongodb.com/manual/core/data-model-operations/#data-model-indexes) for more information.

+Our collection holds a large amount of data, and our applications need to be able to access the data while building the index, therefor we consider building the index in the background, as described in [Background Construction](https://docs.mongodb.com/manual/core/index-creation/#index-creation-background).

 The example here uses the INSTANCE-specific database `query_db_sample`, and the same procedure should be used to other / additional instances.

 Enter MongoDB client as root: